 Private instruction in voice, normally the second semester of study for a music major or minor.
+A continuation of MU 160, this course places a strong emphasis on fundamental vocal technique, including breath management skills, vowel definition, and basic performance skills.
+Repertoire chosen at the discretion of the studio teacher will consist of approximately 5 - 7 songs and will include Italian literature.
 1 credit = one 30-minute weekly lesson with a 30-minute weekly studio class.
+A jury exam is required at the end of the semester.